-At 34 years old, Xiaoxin Yang is approaching the twilight of her career as a ping pong player and will likely soon be hanging up her paddles.
-Having started playing the game at only six, she has had her fair share of successes in the sport, with a current 83%-win rate.
-The Monégasque international has even represented her country even in the Olympics.
+Being in her thirties, Xiaoxin Yang is approaching the twilight of her career as a ping pong player and will likely soon be hanging up her paddles.
+Having started playing the game at only six, she has had her fair share of successes in the sport, with an 83%-win rate.
+The Monégasque international selected her to represent the country even in the Olympics.
 So, what more is there to this table tennis superstar?
 Keep reading to find out.

 Xiaoxin Yang was born on January 8th, 1994, in Beijing, China, where she spent most of her early life.
 It was also where she started playing ping pong at six with encouragement from her parents, something she has stuck to since.
 At 17, she moved to France and then to the Principality of Monaco at the behest of Monaco’s Table Tennis Federation president, Marc Loulergue.

 Shortly after that, she broke into the ITTF top 200 players, and in December 2007, she was 169th in the world.
 She started representing Monaco internationally in 2013, and around this time, she also broke into the top 100 world rankings for the first time.
 She was ranked 64th in the world in March of the same year.